bigpigeon.us webpage WWII Roster > Roster Addenda, © 2023 by Robert A. Christiansen, updated 27 Aug 2023.

 - Resources for the Pottawattamie area were developed over the years by hundreds of individuals, most of whom are both unknown and deceased.
 I am grateful to all of them for making this project possible.

-- The WWII US > WWII Web Sources submodule contains links to many sources that used in building the roster and the associated Japan and Germany modules.
+- The WWII US > Web Sources submodule contains links to many sources that used in building the roster and the associated Japan and Germany modules.

 About Big Pigeon's WWII Japan and Germany Modules